Avanta8/OCR-character-classification/README.md

 Characters can be one of 94 classes - `[0-9][A-Z][a-z]` and symbols such as `(+-./|` etc.

 Images must be a size of `64x64 px` - Images of different sizes should be resized to `64x64`, not padded.
 Padding does not work so well if the models are trainined using the randomly generated [dataset](#dataset).
+Images should have exactly one character in them.

 ### Implementation